edwin-finance/docs/core-concepts/protocol-abstraction.md

 - Claim rewards
 - Track yield

+For a detailed understanding of the action system, refer to the [Action System](action-system.md) documentation.
 ## Multichain by Design

 Protocol abstraction in Edwin extends across multiple blockchain networks.
 The same commands work consistently across different chains, abstracting away the complexity of: